What could be the impact of Brexit on art logistics?

 Should art already be stored outside of the UK prior to Brexit?

 As Brexit has not yet been completed, this is a question to which there is no readily available answer as it depends on the status and available info on the objects involved.
 For some goods (free circulation objects), this could be useful in order to avoid unnecessary preparatory work and administrative/custom difficulties afterwards.
-Katoen Natie BU Art can aid with any of your questions.
+Katoen Natie Business Unit Art can aid with any of your questions.

 Want to know more?

-Feel free to contact us for free advice on Brexit, transport or storage.
+Feel free to contact us for free advice on Brexit, art transport or art storage.
 We already work with company collections, artists estates, museums, international collectors & galleries, foundations, … so chances are we can answer your particular questions with answers stemming from experience.

 Please contact us at: email@example.com